jaspervdj/blaze-html/log/part01.markdown

 Sunday, May 30th, morning
 =========================

-Correction and type safety are very important for Haskell programmers.
+Correctness and type safety are very important for Haskell programmers.
 Until now, we used `Html` for our main HTML type, where

     type Html = HtmlM ()